BryanTheLai/StackRAG-Backend/README.md

 3. The system runs the specified Python function with the arguments the AI provided.
 4. The system sends the function's result (the calculated number) back to the AI.
 5. The AI reads the result and generates the final answer incorporating the calculation.

+Financial tasks requiring calculation tools, like "variance analysis," "generating flux verbiage for key metrics," or deriving inputs for "forecasting" or "multivariate analysis," are specific examples of where this tool use will be critical.
+Future tools could also support tasks like simplified "Monte Carlo simulation to estimate financial outcomes" using extracted data.

 ---